vdesabou/kafka-docker-playground/connect/connect-rabbitmq-sink/README.md

 Simply run:

 ```
-$ playground run -f rabbitmq<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f rabbitmq<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```

 ## Details of what the script is doing